The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: The identification of rotations

 Using the criteria described above, after adjusting the \ac{evpa} curves we find 43~rotations during seasons~1--3 in the full sample.
 The season~4 sample is a subset of 28 objects taken from the full sample (see Table \ref{tab:sources}).
 Amongst these 28 objects we identify 30~rotations in seasons~1--3, and 9~rotations in season~4.
 The identified rotation periods of the season~4 sample are shown highlighted in \cref{app:rotations}.

 As described in \cref{app:probability}, \cref{eq:probgood} can be used to estimate the probability that a measured \ac{evpa} change, $\Delta\chi_\mathrm{wrap}$, between two consecutive data points with time separation $\Delta t$, correctly represents the intrinsic \ac{evpa} change, i.e. that its absolute value did not intrinsically exceed $90^\circ$ and was thus not affected by the $180^\circ$~ambiguity.
 The probability that an \ac{evpa} rotation event was measured correctly is then the product of such probabilities for all consecutive data pairs.
+We note that successive \ac{evpa} measurements are not independent random variables, but are related through a -- currently unknown -- physical process.
+Through this process the distribution of an \ac{evpa} change is constrained by the preceding change(s).
+As this process is currently unknown, we here treat the measurements as independent random variables.
+This is the most conservative approach, as further constraints on the probability density function of \ac{evpa} changes would increase the estimated probability that a rotation was measured correctly.
 For each identified rotation we calculate the probability that it was measured correctly. \Cref{fig:rotationreliability} shows the \ac{ecdf} of the resulting probabilities for rotations of amplitude $>90^\circ$ identified in seasons~1--3 (dashed and dotted lines) and in season~4 (solid line).
 We find that $\sim65\%$ of the identified rotations are at least as likely to be measured incorrectly as they are to be measured correctly.
 Therefore, although a small fraction of \ac{evpa} changes ($\sim 11\%$ for seasons~1--3) are expected to be affected by the $180^\circ$~ambiguity, the probability that a \emph{rotation event} is affected (by having at least one affected consecutive measurement pair) is substantial.
 The inclusion of rotations with smaller amplitudes $>30^\circ$, which are less fast, adds rotations with significantly higher probability that they were not affected by the $180^\circ$~ambiguity (dash-dotted grey lines).